 Locating your plot

 One of the greatest benefits of buying a souvenir plot of land from Highland Titles, aside from the ability to style yourself as a Laird, Lord or Lady and help conserve large areas of the Scottish Highlands, is that you are physically able to locate and visit your plot.
 Of course the very definition of a souvenir plot – one that allows you to evade the expense of registration – means that the government does not generally expect you to find it and use it.
-A souvenir plot is defined in the Land Registration (Scotland) Act 1979 as “a piece of land which, being of inconsiderable size or no practical utility, is unlikely to be wanted in isolation except for the sake of mere ownership or for sentimental reasons or commemorative purposes”.
+A souvenir plot is defined in the Land Registration (Scotland) Act 2012 as “a piece of land which, being of inconsiderable size and no practical utility, is unlikely to be wanted in isolation except for the sake of mere ownership or for sentimental reasons or commemorative purposes”.
 Still, the urge to find their plot, plant a tree or a flag, build a cairn, or just have their photo taken on it is overwhelming for most Lairds.

 About the Ordnance Survey

 The roots of the Ordnance Survey, who are the official Crown cartographers for the UK, go back to 1747 and the government’s requirement for military maps.
 The original maps were made by triangulation, resulting in the building of many triangulation pillars (trig points) at prominent locations such as hill tops.
 Their precise locations were determined by triangulation, and the details in between were then filled in with less precise methods.
 Modern Ordnance Survey maps are largely based on aerial photographs.Ordnance Survey maps do not use latitude and longitude to indicate position but a special grid.
 The grid is technically known as OSGB36 (Ordnance Survey Great Britain 1936), and was introduced after the re-triangulation of 1936–53.